amulchapla/AI-Conversational-Copilot/README.md

 5. **Entity Extraction & PII Detection**: This feature uses Azure AI Language Service to extract entities and detect PII information.
 This feature is enabled by default and can not be disabled.
 To hide this information, go to "Settings" and then disable "Live Transcription".

-## Getting started

-Follow the individual instructions for each step of the accelerator provided within above `Folders`.

 ## License
 Copyright (c) Microsoft Corporation